fmdunlap/reviews-project/README.md

 To get the backend started, you just need to run the python script from the root directory of the project.
 It's a pretty simple script, so it doesn't need any special dependencies.
 It will run on port 8000 by default.

+Note: I'm using Python 3.12.1, so check if you've got a different version on your PATH

 ```bash
 cd ./backend
 python3 main.py